Belgian graphic artist breaks with comic tradition

 During his final years at art school, Evens survived with help from this fund as he struggled with early drafts of “The Wrong Place”.

-His new style consisted of broad swathes of color with minimal line work.
+His new style consisted of broad swathes of colour with minimal line work.
 He then adds details in a series of layers.

 Critics loved “The Wrong Place”, which has been translated in six different languages, placing Evens in the elite group of young, experimental Belgian artists that achieve more success globally than locally.